How do I check my coding notice?

 As we have explained above, anything that reduces your tax-free amount, such as a reduction to collect unpaid tax or an estimate of untaxed interest, is then taken off.

 This leaves you with a tax-free amount which, if positive, has the final digit dropped off.
 A letter is added at the end to give you your tax code.
-For example, a tax-free amount of £4,921 becomes tax code 492L.
+For example, for an English taxpayer, a tax-free amount of £4,921 becomes tax code 492L.

 If the result is negative, you have a minus tax-free amount.
 The number has the final digit dropped off, a figure of one is taken away and the letter K is put before the result to give you your tax code.
-For example, a minus tax-free amount of £2,970 becomes tax code K296.
+For example, again for an English taxpayer, a minus tax-free amount of £2,970 becomes tax code K296.

 If you think anything in your tax code is wrong, contact HMRC as soon as possible.
 Do not expect your employer or pension provider to do this for you.